Apply to MES

-AmeriCorps and Earth Corps members and alumni, military veterans, returned Peace Corps volunteers, and McNair Scholars may be eligible for an application fee waiver.
+AmeriCorps and Earth Corps members and alumni, and returned Peace Corps volunteers, may be eligible for an application fee waiver.

 Request a waiver before completing your application!
 We cannot reimburse the application fee if you request a waiver after you pay the fee.

 Our online application will be available in October 2018 and requires a $50 non-refundable application fee.